mjose-portfolio/42-21.sh/docs/README.md

 ### 3.7 Management Of Internal Variables

 - List the internal variables of the shell via the built-in [env](./builtins#313-env).
-- Removal of internal and environmental variables, via the built-in [unsetenv](./builtins#316-unset).
+- Removal of internal and environmental variables, via the built-in [unsetenv](./builtins#316-unsetenv).
-- Creation of environment variables for a single command, example :
+- Creation of environment variables for a single command via the built-in [setenv](./builtins#316-setenv).

 ### 3.8 Inhibitors